superbox-dev/unipi-control/README.md

 # Unipi Control

 Control Unipi I/O directly with MQTT commands and without [Evok](https://github.com/UniPiTechnology/evok).
 Unipi Control use Modbus for fast access to the I/O and provide MQTT topics for reading and writing the circuits.
-Optionaly you can enable the Home Assistant MQTT discovery for binary sensors, switches and covers.
+Optionally you can enable the Home Assistant MQTT discovery for binary sensors, switches and covers.

 ## Installation